 The level of tuition varies from place to place.
 In general, things like belly dancing are practically guaranteed to be well-taught as a significant part of Israel’s population is taught it practically at birth.
-Israel being an immigration country also means many of the teachers of international dance were born and raised in the particular dance’s country of origin.
-So you can get Argentinian tango teachers, Ethiopian teachers teaching Ethiopian dance, Brazilians teaching samba, etc.
+Israel being an immigrant country also means many of the teachers of international dance were born and raised in the particular dance’s country of origin.
+You can get Argentinian tango teachers, Ethiopian teachers teaching Ethiopian dance, Brazilians teaching samba, etc.

 Obviously that doesn’t guarantee a good teacher (and there are plenty of Israeli-born teachers of various so-called ethnic dances who are absolutely amazing) but it does usually mean you’ll get taught in the traditional way by someone with a deep understanding of a particular dance form and a style that’s true to form.